qtnc/swan/docs/stdlib.md

 - static String.of(...sequences): construct a string by concatenating one or more other strings or objects
 - codePointAt(index): return the code point at given character position 0..0x1FFFFF
-- compare(other): compares this with other and return a negative number if this<other, a positive number if this>number, and 0 if this==other.
+- compare(other): compares this with other and return a negative number if this<other, a positive number if this>other, and 0 if this==other.
 - endsWith(needle): return true if needle is found at the end of the string
 - findAll(regex, group=0): find all matches of the regular expression against this string.
 For each match, take the group number given as result, or return a list of RegexMatchResult objects if group=true.
 - findFirstOf(needles, start=0): search for the first occurence of one of the characters inside needle; return -1 if nothing is found.